wp-plugins/caascade/readme.txt

 New: Support for reCaptcha now included in v1.3.0.

-Caascade follows the computation-as-a-service model.
+Caascade is a Computation-as-a-Service API.
 Using Wordpress Shortcode, this plugin allows forms to be embedded for various mathematical operations into Wordpress pages and posts.
-Readers can enter expressions which are evaluated by a Caascade server.
-The output from running the operation is captured and returned as a MathJax formatted PNG.
+Users can enter expressions which are evaluated by a Caascade server.
+The output from running the operation is captured and returned in a format chosen by the plugin admin.
+Notable features include PDF and reCaptcha support.

+The Caascade plugin may be useful to bloggers and other web publishers who would like their readers to interact with site content.

 The current version of the plugin provides for the following operations: